 As state news channels included the interview in bulletin after bulletin, and it was featured in a report on the country’s main Sunday night news show, the boy, identified as Hassan Diab, was described as a crucial witness because he was first seen being doused with water in video recorded by an opposition activist in the rebel-stronghold of Douma just after the suspected chlorine gas attack there on the night of April 7.

-Poddubnyy’s report was promoted by Russian diplomats, remixed for international broadcast on the Kremlin-financed Russia Today channels, and injected into social networks via In the Now, a government-owned account stripped of all Russian branding.
+Poddubnyy’s report was promoted by Russian diplomats, remixed for international broadcast on the Kremlin-financed Russia Today channels, and injected into social networks via In the Now, a government-owned social media news outlet that produces reports and commentaries with no indication that it is funded by the Russian state.

 Russian MFA Spokesperson #Zakharova: If anyone should be the main speaker at the UN Security Council it's the 11yo Syrian boy Hassan Diab and his family.
 They should tell the UNSC all about the #WhiteHelmets, how they stage their fakes.
 I wonder if US would grant them visas... pic.twitter.com/Ua1F4gBcy9— Russia in RSA ?? (@EmbassyofRussia) April 20, 2018

-The accusation that the boy had been used to create “fake news” of a chemical attack was quickly picked up and repeated uncritically by some Western news outlets, like Metro UK, a free newspaper distributed to British commuters.
+The accusation that the boy had been used to create “fake news” of a chemical attack was also repeated uncritically by some Western news outlets, like Metro UK, a free newspaper distributed to British commuters.

 Those news outlets seemed entirely unaware of the fact that Syrian officials have claimed since the first weeks of the uprising against President Bashar al-Assad, in 2011, that all evidence of violent repression by the state must be fake.